saranya-3012/Secure-Transaction-Management-System/README.md

-# Secure Transaction Management System – Java Servlet & JDBC
+# Secure Transaction Management System

 ## Description

-Secure Transaction Management System is a Java Servlet–based banking application designed to handle secure financial transactions between users and accounts.
-The system ensures data integrity, prevents unauthorized access, and maintains accurate transaction records.
-Users can perform fund transfers, view transaction history, and manage account details securely.
+Secure Transaction Management System is a banking application built with Java Servlets that enables secure financial transactions between users and their accounts.
+It maintains data integrity, prevents unauthorized access, and keeps precise records of all transactions.
+Users can transfer funds, check transaction history, and manage account information safely.

-The application uses MySQL for data storage and is packaged as a WAR file for deployment on an Apache Tomcat server.
-It demonstrates core Java web development concepts including Servlets, JDBC integration, authentication, and secure transaction processing.
+The system relies on MySQL for database storage and is deployed as a WAR file on an Apache Tomcat server, showcasing essential Java web development skills such as Servlets, JDBC integration, authentication, and secure transaction handling.

 ---